Undefeated FBS college football teams in 2023

 We start with 133 teams without a loss and quickly go down from there.
 An undefeated season is the college football dream, but only a special group have found perfection.
 Last season, Georgia went 15-0 to win its second consecutive national championship.
 Will we see another unbeaten run in 2023?

-After six weeks, 14 teams were still perfect.
+Only 11 undefeated teams remain in the FBS following Week 7 action with Louisville, Oregon and USC all suffering their first losses of the 2023 season.
 Follow along as we keep track of the remaining undefeated teams.
 Schools are listed by AP Top 25 rankings, then by alphabetical order if they're not ranked.

 - Last undefeated season: 2022 (15-0, won CFP national title)